 So why do I talk about "hypnosis" when describing the effect a great presenter has?

 Any presenter will agree that you want to be compelling enough to focus your audience on what you are saying.
 You want them disassociated from their environment and concerns so that they travel with you to other times, places and possibilities.
 And you want them to adopt, at least for a while, new ways of seeing reality.

-If you are uninspiring then your audience may certainly psychologically "leave the room" not by following your ideas but as an attempt to escape your talk.
-They might start to imagine what they'll do later, what they'll cook for dinner, or their upcoming social arrangements.
-They are disassociated but not in the way we want them to be.
-There are specific techniques to compel your audiences in just the right way.
+However, there are different kinds of audience trances.
+If you are uninspiring, then you may hypnotize your audience by causing them to mentally "leave the room."
+The group will not follow your ideas, but instead attempt to escape your talk.
+They might start to imagine what they'll do later, what they'll cook for dinner or their upcoming social arrangements.
+The audience disassociates, but not in the way we want.
+Nevertheless, there are specific techniques to compel your viewers in just the right direction.

-The best speeches like the best hypnotic inductions have a kind of trance rhyme to them which draws you in and makes you forget anything other than the speech.
-Listen to Sir Winston Churchill on YouTube
+The best speeches like the best hypnotic inductions have a kind of trance rhyme to them which draws you in and makes you forget anything other than the address.

 Study the effect communication has on people.
 Just the bits of sound we call "words."
 It can make them angry, weep, be prepared to go into battle and change their life infinitely for the better.
 Words don't have to be "just words."
-Hypnotise your audience to help them feel something real when you speak.
+Hypnotize your audience to help them feel something real when you speak.